jabamaus/jaba/README.md

 - Test cpp json output
 - Create a table of attr mappings from jaba->premake->cmake
 - Think about a 'configure' system.
 Eg could have a configure block eg for ruby jaba file it might be
+- Bring back boolean reader, eg if debug?
+- Consider whether arrays should be allowed to be set with single value.
+I'm thinking not again.

 configure do
   attr :extensions, type: :multichoice do